Skip to main content

 Why I Chose This for My Daily Toolkit

-After 45 years of cooking, I've broken down thousands of chickens, deboned countless pork loins, and filleted more fish than I can count.
+After 24 years in professional kitchens, I've broken down thousands of chickens, deboned countless pork loins, and filleted more fish than I can count.
 This knife makes those tasks fast and efficient.
 The granton edge (those oval indentations along the blade) creates air pockets that prevent meat from sticking to the blade.
-The flexible blade bends to follow bone contours, giving you maximum yield and minimal waste.
+The narrow blade profile allows you to work close to bone contours, giving you maximum yield and minimal waste.
 A chef's knife can break down a chicken, but it's not the right tool.
 This boning knife saves time, reduces waste, and makes butchery work cleaner and more precise.

 Granton Edge Technology